lisacheawy/lisacheawy/README.md

 **lisacheawy/lisacheawy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🎮 I’m currently working on improving my back-end development skills.
-- ✏️ I’m a third-year student majoring in Computer Science at Sunway University.
+I'm a third-year Computer Science student from Sunway University with an affinity for seamless UI/UX design and backend development.
+Here, you can find my university assignments which I have deeply invested in, alongside several freelance projects.

-- 🔎 You can find me on: linkedin.com/in/lisacheawy/
+🔎 You can find me on: linkedin.com/in/lisacheawy/
-- 🎨 View my UI/UX portfolio: dribbble.com/theLizc
+🎨 View my UI/UX portfolio: dribbble.com/theLizc